CUCC Expedition Handbook - Bulk Update laptop

 Complementary tools

 When maintaining the HTML files in the expo handbook (the :expoweb: git repository) a link-checker is useful to report bad URLs (links to external sites go bad regularly) and to find orphaned pages with no in-links.
-The website has about 2,000 internal URLs in just the Tunnel wiki section alone.
+The website currently (Dec.2024) has 87,493 URLS including all the generated pages.

 Go back to: Basic laptop